papermerge/documentation/source/User's Manual/consumption.rst

 ``IMPORT_MAIL_BY_USER`` allows user to send emails from their user-configured email address and have them end up in their inbox.
-With this option enabled, Papermerge looks up email's "From:" fields to decide from whom those documents are addressed.
-Document will end up in Papermerge user with same email address as email's "From:" field.
+With this option enabled, Papermerge looks up email's "From" and "To" fields to decide from whom those documents are addressed.
+Document will end up in Papermerge user with same email address as either email's "From" or email's "To" field.

 ``IMPORT_MAIL_BY_SECRET`` allows user to insert a per-user secret formatted as ``SECRET{<GENERATED_SECRET>}`` in their emails subject or emails body to have them put in their own inbox.